chaos-mesh/website/docs/define-chaos-experiment-scope.md

 - Data type: string array type.
 - If this selector is empty or is not specified, Chaos Mesh will set it to the namespace of the current Chaos experiment.

-When you create the experiment using the YAML file, see the following example for selector configuration:
+When creating the experiment using the YAML file, you need to configure selectors.
+For example:

 ```yaml
 spec: